-1. Advise the immigration officer that, before proceeding wany exigent circumstances, you must first receive direction designee. □Yes □No 2.
-Ask to see, and make a copy of or note, the officer's cred number), and the phone number of his/her supervisor. lentials (name and badge □Yes □No 3.
-Make a copy of all documents presented by the officer; in that authorizes his/her school access. □Yes □No 4.
-Notify [name of person and contact information] of the re □Yes □No 5.
-Obtain written consent from parent for release of student □Yes □No Name of School: Date of Request: Name of Student: Date of Birth: Name of the Officer: Badge No.: Agency: Any warrants, subpoenas, or court orders? ☐ No Any exigent circumstances? □No ☐ DHS Immigration Enforcement Subpoena (Form I-138) ☐ Enforcement action involv • ☐ DHS Warrant for Arrest of Alien (Form I-200) security or terrorism matte ☐ DHS Warrant of Removal/Deportation (Form I-205) ☐ Enforcement action involvimmediate arrest or pursui lving the ☐ Federal Subpoena (Form AO 88B) felon, terrorist suspect, or ☐ Federal Search and Seizure Warrant (Form AO 93)☐ Federal Arrest Warrant (Form AO 442) individual posing an immi nent danger to Note: Absent exigent circumstances or a judicial warrant, school personnel are not required to give an immigration-enforcement officer permission or consent to enter a non-public area of the school or conduct a search of any kind.
-Nor is staff required to provide information or records about a student public safety ☐ Imminent risk of death, view physical harm to a person ☐ Imminent risk of destruction or property or his/her family without a judicial warrant or order. material to an ongoing crit Name of school personnel who communicated with the off ficer: School's response to the request: Further action(s) taken by the immigration-enforcement of fficer: · · · · · · · · · · · · · · · · · · ·
+1. Advise the immigration officer that, before proceeding wany exigent circumstances, you must first receive direction designee. ☐ Yes No 2.
+Ask to see, and make a copy of or note, the officer's cred number), and the phone number of his/her supervisor. ☐ Yes No 3.
+Make a copy of all documents presented by the officer; in documentation that authorizes his/her school access. ☐ Yes No 4.
+Notify [name of person and contact information] of the re ☐ Yes No 5.
+Obtain written consent from parent for release of student ☐ Yes No Name of School: Date of Request: Name of Student: Date of Birth: Name of the Officer: Badge No.: Agency: Describe the officer's request and the reason(s)/circumstar ace(s) behind the request.
+Any warrants, subpoenas, or court orders? □ No Any exigent circumstances? □ No ☐ DHS Immigration Enforcement Subpoena (Form I-138) ☐ Enforcement action involv • al ☐ DHS Warrant for Arrest of Alien (Form I-200) security or terrorism matter ☐ DHS Warrant of Removal/Deportation (Form I-205) ☐ Enforcement action involving the immediate arrest or pursuit of a dangerous control of the co ☐ Federal Subpoena (Form AO 88B) felon, terrorist suspect, or ous ☐ Federal Search and Seizure Warrant (Form AO 93) individual posing an immi - to ☐ Federal Arrest Warrant (Form AO 442) Note : Absent exigent circumstances or a judicial warrant, school personnel are not required to give an immigration-enforcement officer permission or consent to enter a non-public area of the school or conduct a search of any ☐ Imminent risk of death, violence, or physical harm to a person or property